-Women in Music Canada Honours are designed to celebrate and support women and gender diverse Canadian innovators and creators who have outstanding success in their field in the eligibility year (December 2021 through December 2022 for annual based categories).
+Women in Music Canada Honours are designed to celebrate and support women Canadian innovators and creators who have outstanding success in their field in the eligibility year (December 2021 through December 2022 for annual based categories).

 Applicants must submit interest through WIMCanada’s application form by the deadline (Monday, January 16, 2023 at 11:59 PM ET).
 This may be done by the prospective honouree or another Canadian colleague.

 Women in Music Canada values diversity, equity and inclusion, and welcomes applications from innovators and creators from diverse backgrounds.

 Candidates from all areas of the music industry and all genres of music are welcome to apply.
 Eligible applications will be considered by a jury of professional Canadian music industry leaders and creators appointed by Women in Music Canada.
 Excellence demonstrated through Industry success and artistic merit will be an overriding consideration in the adjudication, in addition to thoughtful demonstration of how the Honour would help advance the applicant’s career.
 The jury committee reserves the right to categorize a submission at their sole discretion if they feel the applicant is more suited to a different Honour.
 All jury’s decisions are final.

 Each submission will be screened upon completion to ensure that it is complete and meets all eligibility requirements.
 Any submissions that are incomplete or ineligible will be disqualified.